 Maine Families Home Visiting Program

-- Utilizing the evidence-based Parents As Teachers™ Model, our team provided research-based information and caring support to fit each family’s needs and concerns, supporting parents in their role as their child’s first and most important teacher.
+- Using the evidence-based Parents As TeachersTM Model, our team provided researched based information and caring support to fit each family’s needs and concerns, supporting parents in their role as their child’s first and most important teacher.

-- 100% of families who completed our annual parent survey reported Maine Families helped them understand their child’s growth and development, and 97% feel better about their parenting.
+families who completed our annual parent survey reported Maine Families helped them understand their child’s growth and development.

 The Master Gardener Volunteer Program

-Signs of the Seasons: A New England Phenology Program provides an opportunity for citizens to contribute to science and improve their climate literacy through making observations of common indicator species such as American robins, monarch butterflies, loons, sugar maples, wood frogs and 17 others to choose from!
-Using their backyards as laboratories, citizen scientists record information about the occurrence of leaf-out, flowering, nest building, migration, and other life cycle events.
-Data collected through Signs of the Seasons is used by researchers and managers to better understand how a changing climate will impact species commonly found in New England.
-Now in our 10th season, and during the Covid-19 Pandemic, we have developed and recorded three online training sessions so volunteers can get outside, make observations and contribute data while watching the progression of Spring.
+- Signs of the Seasons (SOS): A New England Phenology Program provides an opportunity for students, adults and families to contribute to science and improve their understanding of our changing climate by making observations of common plants and animals, such as American robins, monarch butterflies, sugar maples, and more.
+Community scientists record information about the occurrence of leaf-out, flowering, nest building, migration, and other life cycle events.
+Data collected through SOS is used by researchers and managers to better understand how our changing climate will impact species commonly found in New England.
+In 2020, we had one of the highest number of volunteers submitting data.
+Please join us by attending a virtual training to get started.

-The Alliance for Maine’s Marine Economy (Alliance) is a responsive network of companies, organizations, and individuals dedicated to the growth of a vibrant marine economy for Maine.
-We are committed to the idea that “a rising tide lifts all boats,” and together, we accomplish more than any single organization can carry forward on its own.
+- The Alliance for Maine’s Marine Economy is a responsive network of companies, organizations, and individuals dedicated to a vibrant marine economy for Maine.
+Coordinated by Marine Extension Team member Keri Kaczor, the Alliance helps enable healthy coastal working waterfront communities.

 The County Extension Act explains the role of county government in funding local Extension offices.